rustyeddy/rustyeddy.com/content/iot-project/_index.md

 {{< milestone 1 "Hub Subscribes to MQTT data" >}}
 This first Milestone we import the <em>eclipse MQTT</em> library for go and get to collecting environmental data transmitted (mocked) using the
-<code>mosquitto_pub</code> publishing tool.
+<code>mosquito_pub</code> publishing tool.
 The data collected is stored
 efficiently in RAM for quick retrieval
 {{< /milestone >}}

 {{< milestone 2 "Hub Provides REST API for Data " >}}
 Now that the Hub has data efficiently stored in RAM we need a way to access the data, for that we'll create a REST API.
-The REST API is dependendant on an HTTP server and router that can easily be provided introducing the go <code>net/http</code> built-in package.
+The REST API is dependent on an HTTP server and router that can easily be provided introducing the go <code>net/http</code> built-in package.
 {{< /milestone >}}